ucula/Slash_Mobs/README.md

 5. If the following method did not work, try ```https://www.pygame.org/wiki/GettingStarted```

 # Known Bugs
-- When MINOTAUR2 use **HASTE**, if the player spam Attack (Z) the Haste effecct will no longer be applied to it, and MINOTAUR2 will lose it's ability to use Haste in that fight
+- When MINOTAUR2 uses **HASTE**, if the player spam Attack (Z) the Haste effecct will no longer be applied to it, and MINOTAUR2 will lose it's ability to use Haste in that fight

 - When you enter Cave scene if you hold **W** key, the player will walk to the right of border which is not intentional by me.